For Professionals

 (Post-Graduate Year 5 or 6)

-The second year is devoted to outpatient services and community psychiatry, as well as research and scholarly pursuits.
-Clinical training focuses on outpatient clinical activities, with increased exposure to subspecialty services for youth.
+The second year of clinical training is devoted to outpatient services and community psychiatry, as well as research and scholarly pursuits.
+The focus is on outpatient clinical activities, with increased exposure to subspecialty services for youth.
 Our residents also consult at schools and observe preschoolers in a nursery school program.

-The Main Program second-year rotations occur at the NewYork-Presbyterian Morgan Stanley Children's Hospital and at either the NewYork-Presbyterian/Weill Cornell Medical Center in Manhattan or the NewYork-Presbyterian Westchester Behavioral Health Center in White Plains.
+The collective clinical training of Main Program residents and Shaffer Scholars Program residents are equivalent.
+Residents in the Shaffer Scholars Program complete their second-year of clinical training at 50% time across two years, receiving 50% protected time for research in both of these years.
+The Main Program and Shaffer Scholars Program second-year rotations occur at the NewYork-Presbyterian Morgan Stanley Children's Hospital and at either the NewYork-Presbyterian/Weill Cornell Medical Center in Manhattan or the NewYork-Presbyterian Westchester Behavioral Health Center in White Plains.
 At each of their two sites, second-year residents participate in new evaluations and follow a caseload of patients in a variety of treatment modalities including psychodynamic psychotherapy, parent guidance, family therapy, cognitive behavioral therapy, and medication management.

-The Community and Public Psychiatry Track second-year rotations are modified to include one day per week of outpatient experiences in an NYCCC community-based school mental health program.
-The residents in this track also spend two days a week alongside CAP trainees in the Main Program in the outpatient services of the NewYork-Presbyterian Westchester Behavioral Health Center.
+The Community and Public Psychiatry Track second-year rotations include one day per week of outpatient experiences in an NYCCC community-based school mental health program.
+The residents in this track also spend two days a week alongside their Main Program and Shaffer Scholars Program colleagues in the outpatient services of the NewYork-Presbyterian Westchester Behavioral Health Center.
+Of note, this 2024 recruitment season, we do not have any Community and Public Psychiatry Track positions available for the start date of July 1, 2025.

 Every second-year resident is provided protected time for the pursuit of research and scholarly activity conducted under faculty mentorship.
 This scholarly time has been designed to be as flexible as possible, allowing each resident ample opportunity and support to engage in their chosen area of interest.